postgres-ai/docs/docs/database-lab/config-reference.md

 ---

 ## Overview
 Database Lab Engine behavior can be controlled using the main configuration file that has YAML format.
-This reference descibes  available configuration options.
+This reference describes available configuration options.

 Example config files can be found here: https://gitlab.com/postgres-ai/database-lab/-/tree/master/configs.